Are you in pain because of hernia mesh?

 The FDA has uncovered issues with several different hernia mesh products over the past decade.
 Big name manufacturers such as Bard, Johnson & Johnson and Medtronic have all been named in recent hernia mesh lawsuits.
 To understand the risks, it's important to understand the history and application of mesh in hernia related operations.
 Surgical mesh has been used in various types of operations dating as far back as the 1940s.
 At the same time, synthetic polymers (plastics) were also being created and developed for the first time.
 One polymer in particular, polypropylene, became the standard material used in the construction of surgical mesh , By 1960, polypropylene had been used in thousands of patients in hernia operations.
 The hope was that with the support of this mesh, the damaged tissue could heal more easily and thus prevent hernia reoccurrence.
 [Read more about the history of hernia mesh here]

-With the advancements in medical diagnosis, doctors became aware of the possible linkage between polypropylene hernia mesh and several health complications.
-Most injuries and symptoms originate and are sometimes localized at the operation site.
-Infections are one of the most common issues (when coated mesh is used) however many symptoms can be linked to hernia mesh.
+With the advancements in medical diagnosis, doctors became aware of the possible linkage between polypropylene mesh material and several health complications.
+Most injuries and symptoms originate and are sometimes localized at the operation site with this material is a factor.
+Infections are one of the most common issues (when coated mesh is used) however many symptoms can be linked to Polypropylene.
 Please see our hernia mesh complications page for additional information.

 Am I eligible to file a hernia mesh lawsuit?